-COVID has put the kibosh on lots of summer staples this year, from the Maverick Concerts in Woodstock to the Powerhouse Theater in Poughkeepsie.
-But perhaps the most-missed attraction will be the Dutchess County Fair (and so much else) last year, so it’s great to have it up and running again, from August 24-29.
+COVID put the kibosh on the Dutchess County Fair (and so much else) last year, so it’s great to have it up and running again, from August 24-29.
 It draws close to half a million people, making it the second-largest county fair in New York (after Erie) and the 45th biggest state or county agricultural extravaganza in the U.S.

 - Established by the Dutchess County Agricultural Society, the inaugural fair opened in October 1842 behind a hotel in Washington Hollow, a hamlet between Millbrook and Poughkeepsie.
 (Today, a State Police barracks is located on the site.)
 It featured displays of farming tools and competitions for best fruit and vegetables, best crop seed samples, and best homespun wool and flannel cloth.
 Prize money awarded totaled $294.